Lucky Friday

 Worker Retraining

 Hecla's goal is to ensure that employees are able to manage and execute emerging technologies that make our workplace safer and more efficient.
-For example, we are working on advancing worker progression skill training in partnership with North Idaho College through TPC on-line training programs to equip the Lucky Friday hourly workforce in expanding their skills sets.
+For example, for our Lucky Friday workforce, we provide online training in coordination with North Idaho College through TPC Training and hands-on training, such as those provided by equipment manufacturers, to ensure our maintenance employees continually expand their skill sets.

 Worker Retraining